Who Was St. Nick?

 - Pez Dispensers (I loved getting these every year.
 I used to have a small collection, but now I have no idea where it is.
 They come in so many varieties you are sure to find one for boys or girls.)
 They have Christmas, Star Wars, Avengers, Scooby Doo set, even Presidents, etc.

-- For older kids: gift cards to a movie theater, laser tag, their favorite store, iTunes, Amazon, beef jerky, new phone case.
+- For older kids: gift cards to a movie theater, laser tag, their favorite store, iTunes, Amazon

 - New earbuds for the computer, i-pod, etc.

-- DVD: Target's $5 movie rack is a great place to find these.
+- DVD: Target's $5 shelf is great for these.
 The boys sometimes get a joint St. Nick gift of a DVD.

 - Elf On The Shelf.
-Eugene originally came to us on St. Nick's Day.
+Eugene orginally came to us on St. Nick's Day.

 St. Nicholas, Wiki